Expatria-Technologies/FlexiHAL_2350/README_WIP.md

 The stepper drivers are designed to be used with standard or flex rated RJ45 cables.
 Unfortunately you will need to ensure that at the external driver the high and low signal pairs are connected correctly as there is no standard pinout on these drivers.
 The 8 pin connection allows you to run a high and low pair for every signal to ensure the best possible signal integrity.
 The Flexi-HAL uses high speed digital isolators and differential RS-422 style signal drivers for the motion signals.

-The FlexiHAL 2350 has individual enable and alarm signals for every motor.
-Alarm and enable polarity can therefore be set to whatever is required for operation.
-The alarm output must be high impedance during normal operation.
+Dedicated enable and alarm inputs are routed through the FlexGPIO expander.
+A specific motor alarm interrupt is provided to immediately notify the host processor.
+Alarm and enable can be set to any polarity that is required for operation.
 There are LEDs provided on the board for every motor signal to help with debugging wiring issues.

 Typical wiring for most open-loop stepper drivers: